 St. Thomas University offers athletics programs through the National Association of Intercollegiate Athletics (NAIA) and is a member of The Sun Conference (TSC).
 Men's teams compete in baseball, basketball, golf, soccer, tennis, and cross-country; women's teams compete in basketball, softball, volleyball, soccer, tennis, and cross-country.
-The University also has co-ed Cheer and Dance.
-The programs at St. Thomas have a long history of athletics and academic success.
+The University also has co-ed Cheer & Dance and Beach Volleyball.
 In the past few years, at least 5 of its 12 athletic teams have qualified for national tournaments while many teams have also received NAIA Scholar Team honors.
 University athletes annually maintain a 3.0 overall GPA.
-According to the 2008 IPED report, the athletics program has a 37.5% graduation rate within a six year period.
+According to the 2009 IPED report, the athletics program has a 44% graduation rate within a six year period.
 With increased academic support and mandatory study halls, this rate is sure to increase.
 The success of athletes is a true sign of the University's commitment toward its "student first" mission.
 St. Thomas University prides itself on being "Champions of Character" and has annually been sighted as a Five Star Champions of Character Institution by the NAIA.